FuDGE: A Method to Estimate a Functional Differential Graph in a High-Dimensional Setting: Functional Differential Graphical Models

-In practice, if $M^{\star}$ is very large and we do not have enough samples to accurately estimate $\Delta^M$ for a large $M$, then it is hopeless for us to estimate the differential graph correctly.
-Moreover, the situation is worse if $\beta>2\alpha$, since $D_{12}$ and $D_{23}$---the signal strength---vanish as $M^{\star}$ increases.
+In practice, if $M^{\star}$ is very large and we do not have enough samples to accurately estimate $\Delta^M$ for a large $M$, then it is impossible for us to estimate the differential graph correctly.
+Furthermore, the situation is worse if $\beta>2\alpha$, since $D_{12}$ and $D_{23}$---the signal strength---vanishes as $M^{\star}$ increases.
 Figure~\ref{fig:sig-strg-exmp} shows how the signal strength (defined as $D_{12}$) changes as $M^{\star}$ increases for three cases: $\beta<2\alpha$, $\beta=2\alpha$, and $\beta>2\alpha$.

-This problem is intrinsically hard because the difference between two graphs only occurs between components with the smallest positive eigenvalue.
-To capture this difference, we have to use a large number of basis $M$ to approximate the functional data, which is statistically expensive.
+This problem is intrinsically hard because the difference between two graphs occurs only between components with the smallest positive eigenvalue.
+To capture this difference, we have to use a large number of bases $M$ to approximate the functional data, which is statistically expensive.
 As we increase $M$, no useful information is captured until $M=M^{\star}$.
-Furthermore, if the difference between eigenvalues decreases fast relative to the decrease of eigenvalues, the signal strength will be very weak when the intrinsic dimension is large.
-This example shows that the estimation of functional differential graphical models is harder compared to the scalar case.
+Furthermore, if the difference between the eigenvalues decreases quickly relative to the decrease of the eigenvalues, the signal strength will be very weak when the intrinsic dimension is large.

 \end{example}